Body

-How To Color Your Hair At Home Properly
+Coloring Hair At Home

-How To Color Your Hair At Home Properly hair color hair at home hairThe principal use of hair dying is to cover gray hair but nowadays many women and men color their hair to alter their natural hair color, to create decorative effect and create highlights.
-Coloring the hair is probably the quickiest way to change your look and enhance your hairstyle.
+The principal use of hair dying is to cover gray hair but nowadays many women and men color their hair to alter their natural hair color, to create decorative effect and create highlights.
+Coloring the hair is probably the quickest way to change your look and enhance your style.
 Some women choose to change their color entirely (from blond to brown) while others take a two-tone approach.
-Nowadays many women and men prefer to color their hair at home and of course there is nothing wrong in doing so but before you dye your hair for the first time you should be well-prepared and educated in order to avoid damaging your hair.
+Nowadays many women and men prefer to color their hair at home and of course there is nothing wrong in doing so but before you dye for the first time you should be well-prepared and educated in order to avoid damaging.

 Sometimes hair coloring can seriously damage your hair.
 Anytime chemicals are misused the chance of breakage and damage is almost 100 percent sure.
-The chemicals that the hair dye contains make changes in the texture and structure of the hair and if misused the hair coloring can make your hair drier, lifeless and brittle.
+The chemicals that the hair dye contains make changes in the texture and structure of the hair and if misused the hair coloring can make it drier, lifeless and brittle.

 There are different types of hair dyes:

-Natural dyes:
+3. Natural dyes:

 Henna – henna adds color to the hair with a gentle and natural approach.
 Henna doesn’t alter the structure of the hair but it does condition and nourish the hair, as it doesn’t contain synthetic chemicals.
 It works great to color red or reddish brown hair.

-Other alternatives:
+4. Other alternatives:

-HOW TO COLOR YOUR HAIR AT HOME:
+HOW TO COLOR AT HOME:

 • A hair dying kit